Kubessandra/KubeStack/CONTRIBUTING.md

 Install the CLI through the [official documentation page](https://www.ory.sh/docs/getting-started/local-development).

+### Environment variables.

+> :construction: TODO

+> :construction: Probably includes Ory stuff

+> :construction: @Kubessandra please fill this up, I could have played the guessing game or watched Twitch replays, but I'm layzy. :zzz: I'll gladly keep on working on this once I can get the project up & running

 ## Development workflow

 To get started with the project, run `pnpm` in the root directory to install the required dependencies for each package: